HumanSignal/label-studio-ml-backend/label_studio_ml/examples/flair/README.md

 <!--
 ---
-title: NLP labeling with Flair
+title: NER labeling with Flair
 type: blog
 tier: all
 order: 65
 meta_title: Use Flair with Label Studio
-meta_description: Tutorial on how to use Label Studio and Flair for faster NLP labeling
+meta_description: Tutorial on how to use Label Studio and Flair for faster NER labeling
 categories:
     - tutorial
     - named language processing
+    - named entity recognition
     - flair
 image: "/tutorials/flair.png"
 ---